 Improved Comfort, Employee Attendance, and Tenant Retention

 It is perhaps not surprising that most energy-efficiency measures also improve the comfort and attractiveness of the indoor environment.
-Well-designed lighting retrofits, while reducing energy consumption, also improve visual acuity—the ability to see details well.
-Better vision, in turn, helps workers to complete tasks faster and reduces eye and mental strain.
+Well-designed lighting retrofits, while reducing energy consumption.
+That’s also improve visual acuity.
+For that’s the ability to see details well.
+Better vision, in turn, helps workers to complete tasks faster.
+It also reduces eye and mental strain.
 Better mood lighting helps to foster a pleasant environment that can bring out the best in staff and visitors.

 A study by the Rocky Mountain Institute, a progressive energy think tank in Colorado, found that high-efficiency lighting with improved light quality, intensity, and color dramatically reduced worker eye strain, vision-related errors, and even absenteeism.

 For income-generating properties, better lighting can help improve tenant recruitment and retention.
-For home owners, better lighting means more personal comfort and better utility from being inside, which is significant because studies show that we are indoors for up to 90 percent of our time these days.
+For homeowners, better lighting means more personal comfort and better utility from being inside.
+Especially which is significant because studies show that we are indoors for up to 90 percent of our time these days.
 Don’t underestimate how much interior lighting affects the way we feel and the way we work and live.

-Lockheed Martin Space Systems recently built 33,000 square feet of facilities in Sunnyvale, California, that meet the rigorous LEED standards maintained by the U.S. Green Building Council (USGBC).
-The many green features include efficient lighting, full-cutoff fixtures to reduce light pollution outside, and promotion of daylighting through windows and sloped ceilings.
-Managers told the USGBC that after they moved into the new site, they saw a 15 percent drop in employee absenteeism.
+Lockheed Martin Space Systems recently built 33,000 square feet of facilities in Sunnyvale, California.
+All that meet the rigorous LEED standards.
+Those maintained by the U.S. Green Building Council (USGBC).
+The many green features include efficient green lighting.
+Also full-cutoff fixtures to reduce light pollution outside.
+Especially the promotion of daylighting.
+All through windows and sloped ceilings.
+Managers told the USGBC that after they moved into the new site they saw a 15 percent drop in employee absenteeism.
 This resulted in savings that they said made up for the building’s green cost premium in the first year alone.
-Incidentally, that additional cost for installing green features was only 1.5 percent above conventional construction, according to Lockheed, further dispelling the belief that going green has to cost a lot of money.
+Incidentally, that additional cost for installing green features was only 1.5 percent above conventional construction.
+That’s according to Lockheed, further dispelling the belief that going green has to cost a lot of money.

-“When they’re designed well, green buildings are very competitive on initial cost, and they have lower operating costs by using less energy and water,” Kaushik Amruthur, a Lockheed senior facilities engineer, explained.
+“When they’re designed well, green buildings are very competitive on initial cost.
+Also they have lower operating costs by using less energy and water.
+That came from Kaushik Amruthur.
+He is a Lockheed senior facilities engineer, explained.

 A number of studies from the Rocky Mountain Institute and others have correlated increased worker productivity with better and more efficient lighting.
-Nationally, improvements to indoor environmental conditions are estimated to have generated $20 billion to $160 billion from greater workforce productivity, according to a report in the July-August 2002 Annual Review of Energy and the Environment.
+Nationally, improvements to indoor environmental conditions are estimated to have generated $20 billion to $160 billion.
+I mean just from greater workforce productivity.
+That’s according to a report in the July-August 2002 Annual Review of Energy and the Environment.

-In a 1986 effort that is often cited by supporters of green building, the Main Post Office in Reno, Nevada, installed an efficient lighting system and lowered the ceiling, which made the room easier to heat and cool.
-Harsh direct downlighting was replaced with indirect lighting using long-lasting bulbs.
-After 40 weeks, worker productivity reportedly had increased by more than eight percent.
+In a 1986 effort that is often cited by supporters of green building, the Main Post Office in Reno, Nevada.
+They installed an efficient lighting system and lowered the ceiling.
+All which made the room easier to heat and cool.
+Harsh direct downlighting was also replaced with indirect lighting using long-lasting bulbs.
+After 40 weeks, worker productivity reportedly had increased.
+All by more than eight percent.

-It is perhaps common sense that well-lit stores see more foot traffic and better sales than dim shops.
-Lighting makes a difference.
-At a recent visit to the Consumers Union Laboratories in New York state, the tech reviewers for Consumer Reports magazine explained that TV showrooms jack up the brightness and contrast on sets in order to catch the eyes of shoppers and move more units.
+In conclusion, green lighting is perhaps common sense that well-lit stores see more foot traffic and better sales than dim shops.
+Lighting can also make a difference.
+At a recent visit to the Consumers Union Laboratories in New York state.
+Then the tech reviewers for Consumer Reports magazine explained that TV showrooms jack up the brightness.
+Also and contrast on sets.
+For that’s in order to catch the eyes of shoppers and move more units.
 Better news for greens is that daylighting can also raise sales.
-In 1999, the Heschong Mahone Group surveyed 108 outlet stores operated by the same chain, and found that sales increased by 40 percent in stores that had installed skylights.
+Finally, in 1999, the Heschong Mahone Group surveyed 108 outlet stores.
+They are operated by the same chain and found that sales increased.
+That’s by 40 percent in stores that had installed skylights.

-Michael A. Steele, chief operating officer (COO) of Equity Office Properties, told Innovest Strategic Value Advisors that “having an energy-efficient building gives the owner an opportunity to win over the customer, especially when that is the difference between otherwise similar buildings.”
+Michael A. Steele, chief operating officer (COO) of Equity Office Properties, told Innovest Strategic Value Advisors that “having an energy-efficient building gives the owner an opportunity to win over the customer.
+That’s especially when that is the difference between otherwise similar buildings.”